 Since the EU wine market In 2000, table grapes are no longer subject to wine law.
 The cultivation is thus no longer bound to the vine register of wine production and is free.
 Grapes classified as wine grape must not be marketed as table grapes.
 A variety is either as Quality wine-grape variety or classified as a table grape.
 But there are also so-called cut grapes, which are wine grapes, which may also be marketed as Esstre grapes.
 These are for example Chasselas (Gutedel) and Schiava Grossa, In the trade table grapes are offered in the three classes extra (immaculate), I (good quality) and II (marketable).
 The following applies to all classes: no decay, mold or pest infestation, no visible foreign substances (pesticides, dirt), natural scent film and sufficient degree of ripeness.
 The cultivation is on a warm climate tied or they are pulled in hothouses.
 They come on the market all year round.

-Important production countries are Brazil.
+Important producer countries of table grapes are Brazil.
 Chile.
 Greece.
 Netherlands (in winter from greenhouses), Italy.
 Japan.
 Portugal.
 Spain.
 South Africa.
 Turkey (world leading producer) and some former USSR states.
-The world's most prolific table grape breeder was undoubtedly the Hungarian János Mathiász (1838-1921), who performed 3,500 intersections.
+The world's most prolific table grape breeder was undoubtedly the Hungarian János Mathiász (1838-1921), who performed about 3,500 intersections.
 Also of great importance was the Italian Pomologist Alberto Pirovano (1884-1973).
-Today there are well over a thousand different types of table grapes, 99% of them are new varieties, Some of them are also called ornamental vines suitable.
+Today there are well over a thousand different types of table grapes, 99% of them are new varieties, Some of them are also called ornamental vines suitable and many are also used as wine grapes for the production of wine.
 The world's most important table grapes are marked bold :

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)